silx-kit/h5web/packages/app/README.md

 #### `disableDarkMode?: boolean` (optional)

 By default, the viewer follows your browser's and/or operating system's dark mode setting.
-This prop disables this beahviour by forcing the viewer into light mode.
+This prop disables this behavior by forcing the viewer into light mode.

 ```tsx